-The internal PoE UVLO (Undervoltage Lock Out) circuit holds the hotswap switch off before the PSE provides full voltage to the PD.
+The internal PoE UVLO (Under Voltage Lock Out) circuit holds the hotswap switch off before the PSE provides full voltage to the PD.
 This prevents the downstream converter circuits from loading the PoE input during detection and classification.
 The converter circuits will discharge C{BULK} while the PD is unpowered.
-Thus $V{(VDD-RTN)}$ will be a small voltage just after full voltage is applied to the PD, as seen in Figure 19.
+Thus $V{(VDD-RN)}$ will be a small voltage just after full voltage is applied to the PD, as seen in Figure 21.
 The PSE drives the PI voltage to the operating range once it has decided to power up the PD.
-When V{VDD} rises above the UVLO turn-on threshold $(V{UVLO_R}$, approximately 38 V) with RTN high, the TPS2378 enables the hotswap MOSFET with a approximately 140 mA (inrush) current limit as seen in Figure 21.
+When V{VDD} rises above the UVLO turnon threshold (V{UVLO-R} , approximately 38 V) with RTN high, the TPS2379 enables the hotswap MOSFET with an approximate 140 mA (inrush) current limit as seen in Figure 23.
 The CDB pin is active while C{BULK} charges and V{RTN} falls from V{VDD} to nearly V{VSS} .
-Additional loading applied between V{VDD} and V{RTN} during the inrush state may prevent successful PD and subsequent converter start up.
-Once the inrush current falls about 10% below the inrush current limit, the PD current limit switches to the operational level (approximately 1000 mA) and CDB is deassert to allow downstream converter circuitry to start.
-In Figure 21, T2P is active when a type 2 PSE is plugged in.
+Once the inrush current falls about 10% below the inrush current limit, the PD current limit switches to the operational level (approximately 1000 mA) and CDB is deasserted to allow downstream converter circuitry to start.
+The TPS2379 asserts GATE after inrush is complete to enable an external pass MOSFET if used.
+In Figure 23, T2P is active because a type 2 PSE is plugged in.

-Figure 21.
+Figure 23.
 Power Up and Start

-7.4.9 PD Hotswap Operation
+8.4.1.8 PD Hotswap Operation

 IEEE 802.3at has taken a new approach to PSE output limiting.
-A type 2 PSE must meet an output current vs time template with specified minimum and maximum sourcing boundaries.
+A type 2 PSE must meet an output current versus time template with specified minimum and maximum sourcing boundaries.
 The peak output current may be as high as 50 A for 10 μs or 1.75 A for 75 ms. This makes robust protection of the PD device even more important than it was in IEEE 802.3-2008.

 The internal hotswap MOSFET is protected against output faults and input voltage steps with a current limit and deglitched (time-delay filtered) foldback.
-An overload on the pass MOSFET engages the current limit, with $V{(RTN-VSS)}$ rising as a result.
-If $V{(RTN-VSS)}$ rises above approximately 12 V for longer than approximately 800 μ s, the current limit reverts to the inrush value.
-The 800- μ s deglitch feature prevents momentary transients from causing a PD reset, provided that recovery lies within the bounds of the hotswap and PSE protection.
-Figure 22 shows an example of the RTN current profile during V{DD} to RTN short circuit.
+An overload on the pass MOSFET engages the current limit, with $V{RTN}-V{VSS}$ rising as a result.
+GATE is pulled down about 300 μ s after RTN current reaches the current limit level.
+If V{RTN} rises above approximately 12 V for longer than about 800 μ s, the current limit reverts to the inrush value.
+The 800 μ s deglitch feature prevents momentary transients from causing a PD reset, provided that recovery lies within the bounds of the hotswap and PSE protection.
+Figure 24 shows an example of the RTN current profile during VDD to RTN short circuit when only the internal hotswap MOSFET is used.
 The hotswap MOSFET goes into current limit, causing the RTN voltage to increase.
-Once V{RTN} exceeds 12 V, I{RTN} , which was clamped to the current limit drops to the level of inrush current limit after 800 μ s.
-The inrush current limit is reestablished when $V{(VDD-VSS)}$ drops below UVLO.
+Once V{RTN} exceeds 12V, I{RTN} which was clamped to the current limit drops to the level of inrush current limit after 800 μ s.